 The letters of recommendation can be from academic sources (from professors, teaching assistants or academic advisors) or professional contacts (from employers, volunteer organization personnel or others who have known you in a professional capacity).

-The regular decision deadline to submit your application is March 1, 2018.
+The regular decision deadline to submit your application is extended to June 1, 2018.
 PharmCAS sends your information to us once your application has been verified.

 Applicants are usually notified within one week of interviewing whether or not they have been selected for admission.